PressF/hello-world/README.md

 # hello-world
-my name is adam
+my name is adam.

-that is all
+that is all.